SEO vs. PPC

 Organic SEO or PPC?

-With PPC, you get an advertisement for your product and service to appear at the top of a search engine’s page, ahead of the organic listings, but each click will cost you and does not always mean it’s a direct sale.
+With PPC, you get an advertisement for your product or service to appear at the top of a search engine’s results page, ahead of the organic listings, but each click will cost you, and it doesn’t always mean a direct sale.

 Organic SEO vs PPC